 Given the current provincial legislative framework in Canada, we have pursued a multifaceted strategy to gain access to Canadian consumers.
-This includes supply arrangements with provincial control boards and retailers, including our partnership with Medical Cannabis by Shoppers Drug Mart Inc., a brokerage agreement with Kindred Partners Inc. ("Kindred") to act as our strategic sales agent, and strong relationships with major Canadian retailers.
+This includes supply arrangements with provincial control boards and retailers, including our partnership with Medical Cannabis by Shoppers Drug Mart Inc., and strong relationships with major Canadian retailers.
+Subsequent to quarter end, the Company's brokerage agreement with Kindred Partners Inc. was terminated, and going forward the Company intends to handle its sales through an internal sales team.